bradymonks/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+No, the user can terminate with CTRL+C. It says so in the code.

 ## Ready for Work